gnolang/gno/docs/how-to-guides/creating-grc20.md

 - Fetching the balance of an account.

 ## 1. Importing token package
-For this realm, we'll want to import the `grc20` package as this will include the main functionality of our token factory realm.
+For this realm, we import the `grc20` package, as this includes the main functionality of our token factory realm.

 [embedmd]:# (../assets/how-to-guides/creating-grc20/mytoken-1.gno go)